gabPicard/Tensor-Library/README.md

 #### extract_tensor

 The *extract_tensor* function allows you to access specific set of elements inside a tensor without being limited by the order of the sub-division.
-To use it, you must use an array of array, wich indicates the area we will be modifying.
+To use it, you must use an array of arrays, wich specifies the area to be modified.

 For example: let's say that we have a 5 by 5 matrix, and we want to extract all the element wich are not on the edges.
 This can be rewritten as all the elements from lines 2 to 4, and columns 2 to 4.
 We can write:
 ```python